SethRedwine/CSCI8420-TeamASJ/ASSURANCE_CASES.md

 * Evidence 1: [Link to FAQ](https://www.mailpile.is/faq/#enc-5)
 * Evidence 2: [Link to auth.py](https://github.com/mailpile/Mailpile/blob/master/mailpile/auth.py)
 * Evidence 3: This evidence does currently not exist.
-A plan for the future would be to implement this feature and create a test case to properly test it.
+In order to collect this evidence, this feature would first have to                   exist.
+We could not find any evidence in the source code that this feature exists.
+Once implemented, then we                   would point this evidence to where the login attempt counter would be located.
 * Evidence 4: [Link to security.py](https://github.com/mailpile/Mailpile/blob/master/mailpile/security.py)

 #### 2. The client will save files securely.